wagnermarques00/Alura-HTML5-CSS3/README.md

 1. SASS: Syntactically Spectacular CSS
 1. Tailwind CSS: Styling your page with utility classes
 1. Bootstrap 3: Creating a responsive single-page
+1. Bootstrap 4: Creating a Responsive Landing Page

 ## Studying at the moment:

-- Bootstrap 4: Creating a Responsive Landing Page
+- HTML and CSS: Classes, Positioning and Flexbox